AdaCore/learn/courses/advanced-spark/chapters/subprogram_contracts.rst

 - Can relate input and output values

-    - Special attribute X'Old for referring to input value of variable X
+    - Special attribute :ada:`X'Old` for referring to input value of variable :ada:`X`

-    - Special attribute Func'Result for referring to result of function Func
+    - Special attribute :ada:`Func'Result` for referring to result of function :ada:`Func`

-    - Special attribute Rec'Update or Arr'Update for referring to modified value of record Rec or array Arr
+    - Special attribute :ada:`Rec'Update` or :ada:`Arr'Update` for referring to modified value of record :ada:`Rec` or array :ada:`Arr`

-        - replaced by delta aggregate syntax in Ada 202X: (Rec with delta Comp => Value)
+        - replaced by delta aggregate syntax in Ada 202X: (:ada:`Rec with delta Comp => Value`)

 Contract Cases